aws-ia/terraform-cloudera-cdp/test/README.md

 ## Overview

 This folder contains test cases against the Cloudera CDP Terraform module using the ex01-minimal_inputs example.
-Details of the test cases are shown in the table below.
+Details of the test cases are in the table below.

 | Source File | Test Case Name | Description |
 |-------------|----------------|-------------|